What is buyer’s remorse?

-- After you have exchanged contracts, but have not completed the sale – it is possible to pull out of the sale, but will likely lose your deposit
+- After you have exchanged contracts, but have not completed the sale – it is possible to pull out of the sale, but you are likely to lose your deposit.

 Unless you have yet to exchange contracts, ‘undoing’ a house purchase is a costly affair.
-For this reason, it is important that you think carefully before submitting an offer on a property in order to avoid house buyers remorse.
+For this reason, it is important that you think carefully before submitting an offer on a property if you want to avoid house buyer’s remorse.

 If you are experiencing buyer’s remorse, and are looking for a fast house sale, Quick Move Now could provide a quick, simple and hassle-free sale.
 Call the team on 0800 068 3366 for your free, no-obligation cash offer.